joao-xl8/GameEngine/README.md

 No helper functionality within components, don’t do game logic.
 A component class has some intuitive meaning to an Entity which contains it
 Ex: Position, Gravity, Health, etc.

+Data Management

+One of the most important concepts: separate logic & data Create data structures which manage data so your logic code doesn't worry about it Complex algorithm shouldn't have to know whether set, vector, map implementation

+Entity Manager - Factory design pattern (Will trade some memory for functionality)

+Handle the creation, storage, and lifetime of ALL Entity objects Functions like: add, remove, storage, bookkeeping Factory should somehow ensure that user cannot create its own Entities Entity Tags: We may want to group Entities by functionality(e.g. Tile, Player, Bullet, Enemy or an int for optimization).
+Entity Manager should have functionality for quickly getting Entities of a given tag
+Will also store separate data structures(vectors) of Entity objects by their tag for quick retrieval.
+We store double the number of pointers to save on computation in our engine

+Be careful with Iterator Invalidation

+Caused by modifying the contents of a collection as we are iteration through it.
+And in games this happens all the time (e.g. spawn explosion entity, remove entities that died).
+One way to avoid iterator invalidation is to delay the effects of actions that modify collections until it is safe to do so

+2D Math

+2D Games - Every game's graphics are drawn to a screen, screens are a plane (2D).
+Screens are made of small, discrete elements: pixels, which are (usually) squares and have RGB elements.

+Color Space - RGB, RGBA, CMYK, Grayscale, Monochrome

+2D Positions - Systems display: pixel grid.
+Grid is in two dimensions (x,y) and we can use Euclidean plane to visualize individual positions in which each integer position in a display pixel.
+Most APIs have (0,0) in top-left basic notes:
+      a 4,2
+      b 6,7
+      subtraction
+         destination - origin = distance
+      addition
+         origin + distance = destination
+      SOH CAH TOA
+      sin Ø = opposite / hypotenuse
+      cos Ø = adjacent / hypotenuse
+      tan Ø = opposite / adjacent

+      Unit Circle
+      Opposite = Y
+      Adjacent = X
+      Hypotenuse = R
+      sin(Ø) = Y/R = Y
+      cons (Ø) = X/R = X
+      tan(Ø) = Y/X = R

+      Vector Normalization

+      lenght - L = sqrtf(x*x + y*y);

+      Normalized - Vec2(V.x/L, V.y/L)